iterative/dvc.org/content/docs/command-reference/exp/init.md

 - `--type` - selects the type of the stage to create.
 Currently it provides two
   alternatives: `checkpoint` and `default` (no need to specify this one).

+  `checkpoint` supports logging
-  `dl` stages are intended for use in deep-learning scenarios, where metrics and plots are tracked with [DVCLive](/doc/dvclive).
-This also supports logging [checkpoints](/doc/command-reference/exp/run#checkpoints) during the training of DL models.
+  [checkpoints](/doc/command-reference/exp/run#checkpoints) during the training of models.

 - `--code` - set the path to the file or directory where the source code that your experiment depends on can be found (if any).
 Overrides other